 The problem is fans don’t just empty out their pockets for artists that easily anymore, especially when you consider how record sales have been declining for over a decade.

 Before the internet, your big source for music discovery was the TV or radio.
 If you liked a song or an artist, you went out and bought the single or the album.
 There was no social media or place where you could really interact with artists directly.

-Now that the internet has provided so much easy accessibility to everything, the fan funnel and fan journey has become a longer process before transaction takes place.
-There’s just so many more options and distractions that it makes building a fan base more challenging.
+Now that the internet has provided so much easy accessibility to everything, the fan funnel and fan journey has become a longer process before a transaction takes place.
+There are just so many more options and distractions that it makes building a fan base more challenging.
 This means you will need to put more work into the fan relationship before they will support you financially.

 I think it’s important for musicians to be aware of this process and visualize the various stages that a person goes through to become a fan.
 It will help you prioritize and make better business decisions.

 The optimal fan funnel will usually stay relatively static for each artist depending on their goals, strategy and audience.
 In reality, the fan journey (the process that each fan actually takes to become a paying fan) will always vary in some way for each artist.

 First, you need to determine what your main goal is and the path that potential fans will need to take to reach that goal.
 This path consists of stages or touchpoints that contain their own micro-goals that lead fans to the main goal.
 You can look at these individual stages as mini funnels within a bigger funnel depending on which path they take.
 So each objective you meet, means you are that much closer to accomplishing your overarching goal.

 Although it’s not labeled, think of all the space outside of the funnel as the general population.
 However, you cannot technically reach everyone, nor should you want to as it defeats the purpose of “marketing,” so you need to begin at the first stage of the funnel.